-The Middletown High School 2021-2022 Course of Study book has been prepared as a resource for students, parents, teachers, and counselors as our students select courses and make decisions in planning the most appropriate educational program for a sound preparation for the future.
+The Middletown High School 2022-2023 Course of Study book has been prepared as a resource for students, parents, teachers, and counselors as our students select courses and make decisions in planning the most appropriate educational program for a sound preparation for the future.
 This booklet is posted online on our school's guidance website with hard copies made available to students in January/February.
 It is intended to be used as a reference for graduation requirements, criteria for a diploma with honors, educational options, extracurricular guidelines, and Course Descriptions by subject area departments offered at MHS.
 We offer a variety of rigorous courses and recommend that each student select courses that challenge and develop skills for creating a bright and fulfilling future.

-We will be offering another educational option for the 2021-2022 school year "Middle Virtual Program" (MVP) found on page 17 of this booklet.
+We will again be offering another educational option for the 2022-2023 school year "Middie Virtual Program" (MVP) found on page 17 of this booklet.
 Be sure to look into this.